MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-To get insight into training dynamics and keep track of experiment parameters we use Wandb.
+To get insight into training dynamics and keep track of experiment parameters we use WANDB.
 Whenever an experiment is run, the hyperparameters are logged along with loss and accuracy on the training and validation sets.
 To reproduce an experiment one has to specify the model architecture and its hyperparameters in the config files.
 Hereafter the procedure follows the previous point.

 ### Question 14